aaronSig/jdot/README.md

+# **J.dot**
+**A powerful, data controlled way to process json in Java or Scala.**

-## Publish to local maven repository:
+##### Publish to local maven repository:
 * Ensure sbt is installed. sbt can be install with Homebrew `brew install sbt`
 * Run `sbt publish-m2` in this directory

-# **J&middot;Dot**

 ## Introduction
-J&middot;Dot is a json utility library for Scala/Java, which allows for **data-only transformations**.
-All operations are configurable and controlled by simple, easily persisted, data structures, mainly string sets and string dictionaries/maps.
-This allows for data lead access, building, transformations, object extraction and object mapping.
+J.dot is a json utility library for Scala/Java, which allows for **data-only transformations**.
+All operations are configurable and controlled by simple, easily persisted, data structures.
+J.dot allows you to avoid hard coding transformation logic.
+A common use case for json based applications is turning json content into view-models.
+A common problem is that both content and view-models can change often.
+With J&middot;Dot any changes you need to make can be made in your datastore, avoiding the need to edit code and re-deploy.

 #### JPath expressions
 The basic building blocks of these operation are strings (called JPaths) that are used to pull/place values or json elements from/into a document.
 They are one-line expressions, which define a path through a json document, as well as some simple operations such as string format, if-else and number parsing.
 At their most basic they follow javascript dot/square-bracket syntax to access objects, arrays and fields.